anynines/klutchio/docs/platform-operator/update-cluster-components/index.md

 :::

-## Updating developer cluster
+## Updating App Cluster

-The developer cluster contains only one component: the `konnector` deployment.
+The App Cluster contains only one component: the `konnector` deployment.
 To update the `konnector`, simply change it's container image to the new one.
 The latest image can be found by checking out the tab "Image tags" for this image in our [image registry](https://gallery.ecr.aws/w5n9a2g2/anynines/konnector).